 Atención: Dry bags for valuables and lifejackets!

-The boats are steady and safe, but I’d recommend changing into a bathing suit or at least have a change of clothes.
+The boats are steady and safe, but I’d recommend changing into a bathing suit or at least having a change of clothes.
 And here’s why:

 As you can see, everyone records the view.